gaplo917/aws-msk-v2-serverless-demo/ktor-data-aggregator/README.md

-# AWS MSK Serverless Live Demo - Aggregator
+# AWS MSK Serverless Live Demo - Data Aggregator
 This is a simple Ktor Kolint/JVM sample project to act an **Aggregator** in the [demo](https://github.com/gaplo917/aws-msk-v2-serverless-demo)